ylow/turicreate/userguide/sframe/data-manipulation.md

 |              ...               |        ...         |     ...      |  ...   |
 +--------------------------------+--------------------+--------------+--------+
 [2000000 rows x 4 columns]
-Note: Only the head of the SFrame is printed.
+Note: Only the head of the XFrame is printed.
 ```